Duration: Sep 2022 - May 2023

 The main issues that snowballed into other issues:

-Affordance issues with the tutorialization of the main mechanics resulting in inconsistency with how they are used and players figuring them out by brute force instead.
+Affordance issues with the tutorialization / onboarding of the main mechanics resulting in inconsistency with how they are used and players figuring them out by brute force instead.

 Conveyance issues with how the game's objectives became unclear as gameplay feedback became less immediate as the player progressed.